 Seek Legal Assistance Today

-If you have experienced racial discrimination and unequal treatment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If you have experienced racial discrimination and unequal treatment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.